 In July 2005, we announced plans to divest our Capital Equipment Business segment.
 The decision to divest this business was based on the fact that market conditions for the Capital Equipment Business segment have been such that this business has not met our expectations and the decision to focus our resources on our Apparatus and Instrumentation Business segment.
 As a result, we began reporting our Capital Equipment Business segment as a discontinued operation in the third quarter of 2005.
-We currently anticipate that we will sell the Capital Equipment Business segment in a single transaction prior to the end of the fourth quarter of 2006.
+We currently anticipate that we will sell the Capital Equipment Business segment during the fourth quarter of 2006 or the first quarter of 2007.

 From 1999 to 2005, the revenues from our continuing operations grew from \$26.2 million to \$67.4 million, an annual compounded growth rate of approximately 20%.
 During the second half of 2005, we successfully refocused our resources on our core apparatus and instrumentation business, which has been the cornerstone to our success over the last decade.
-As a result of these efforts, throughout 2005 and the first six months of 2006, we were able to steadily increase our organic growth and improve both our gross margin and our operating income margin.
-The organic sales growth has been driven by the continued strength in our core physiology and our spectrophotometer product lines and an increase in international sales, particularly in Asia Pacific and Europe.
+As a result of these efforts, throughout 2005 and the nine months ended September 30, 2006, we were able to steadily increase our overall revenue.
+The revenue growth has been driven by the continued strength in our core physiology and our spectrophotometer product lines and an increase in international sales, particularly in Asia Pacific and Europe and our acquisition of the Anthos product line we acquired in June 2006.

-Looking forward into the second half of 2006, we remain encouraged by the continued strengthening of our core products and international sales in the life sciences market and we remain committed to our goal of high revenue and profit growth through a combination of organic growth and tuck-under acquisitions.
+Looking forward into the fourth quarter of 2006, we remain encouraged by the continued strengthening of our core products and international sales in the life sciences market and we remain committed to our goal of high revenue and profit growth through a combination of organic growth and tuck-under acquisitions.